 As a manager of a newly remote team, you might find yourself focusing on productivity, accountability, and the overall results for your team.
-In reality, remote team communication is a major challenge for distributed teams, and it should be a high priority.
+In reality, managing effective communication within remote teams is a major challenge for distributed teams, and it should be a high priority.

 As Julia Melymbrose, head of content at TestGorilla, says, “How well you communicate and collaborate as a team will determine both your team’s productivity and its happiness.”

-Successful remote team communication depends on trust, overcommunication, and a balance between work and personal conversation topics.
-We interviewed managers of remote teams—both seasoned and new—to find out how they achieve that balance and to document their best practices so you can communicate effectively with your own remote team.
+Successful remote communication depends on trust, overcommunication, and a balance between work and personal conversation topics.
+We interviewed managers of remote teams—both seasoned and new—to find out how they achieve that balance and to document their best practices so you can communicate effectively with your own remote teams.

-A main goal of remote team communication should be to clear up uncertainty regarding expectations.
+The main goal of communication between remote teams should be to clear up uncertainty regarding expectations.
 Communicate every possible detail with your team to make sure everyone is on the same page and knows what is expected of them.
-That includes anything from working hours to output to whether or not they need to have video on during remote team meetings.
+That includes anything from working hours to output to whether or not they need to have video on during remote meetings.

 Encourage overcommunication from your team by asking for feedback and status updates.
 This will help you keep track of how everyone is doing, work-wise, and will tell you whether the team’s timelines are on track.